FactoryOptic/documentation/content/en/docs2/getting_started/configurations32.md

 ### Mismatched Lenses

-Mapping allows seemless integration of any MDR and any lens.
+Mapping allows seamless integration of any MDR and any lens.
 A properly mapped system will always hit the witness marks you set on your hand unit.

 You now have the freedom to match up lenses that are not identical.